1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     hexdump file_name [start] [length]

 -	 Start defaults to 0 and means the beginning of the file.
 -	 Length defaults to the full length of the file, or from start until the end.

-The outut format is quite simple:
+The output format is quite simple:

 ..  code-block:: none